tryton/trytond/doc/models.rst

           party_obj = self.pool.get("party.party")
           address_id = party_obj.address_get(cursor, user, values['customer'],
                   type='delivery', context=context)
-          return {
-                  'delivery_address': address_id}
+          return {'delivery_address': address_id}

 In this example when the customer changes the delivery address also changes.
 The new value is set when `on_change_customer` returns the new value for `delivery_address` in a dict.
 Any field of the model returned in this dict will be updated with the new value.

 .. highlight:: python